196 East Commerce Street

 At the detention hearing, the defense and the prosecutor present evidence and the judge makes a decision on whether to release the person on conditions or whether to hold them in jail until time of trial.

 Obviously, it's very important for a person to be released.
-And if you or your loved one are arrested, or charged with a crime, you can call us and we'll be happy to help.
+And if you or your loved one are arrested, or charged with a crime, you can contact us and we'll be happy to help.
 My cell phone number is 609-685-0665.
 Call me at any time we will be happy to solve the problem.

 Don’t let your rights be jeopardized.